 Enabling mission and Christian living

 Put quite simply Home Mission is the Baptist family purse.
-As our General Secretary has written…
+As a previous General Secretary wrote…

 The Baptist Union of Great Britain has thirteen regional associations.
 Each regional association has a team of regional ministers and administration staff that support the local church pastorally, advise on mission and practical matters and organise beneficial training events.